clifford2/nginx-demo-container/README.md

 ## Output Samples

-Here are some examples of the output from 1.2.4.
+Here are some output examples from v1.2.4.

 HTML: